TISUnion/PrimeBackup/docs/concept/storage_structure.md

 ## Backup

-A backup represents a complete snapshot of the backup target at a specific point in time.
-Each backup has a unique ID as its identifier
+A backup represents a complete snapshot of the backup target at a specific point in time; each backup has a unique ID as its identifier

-Each backup contains information related to the backup such as creator information, backup notes, backup time, etc.
+Each backup contains information related to the backup such as creator information, backup notes, and backup time

 Each backup is associated with a base fileset and a delta fileset, which together describe the list of files contained in this backup